mhollfelder/docker-xmc-build-environment/README.md

 $ Setup

 $ # This command pipes to the Docker image make
-$ # Can be used as the normal make command
+$ # Can be used like make command (with relative path from repository root ./)
+$ # Please keep in mind that this runs inside the Docker container directly, also for paths
+$ # Absolute paths are not supported as they would mix local system and container system
 $ make

 $ # Makefile targets